varun-hulk-sharma/ABC-Fashion-Co/README.md

 The customer-facing page was implemented using guestProfileAuthentication Lightning Web Component (and GuestProfileAuthenticationController Apex controller) on an Experience Cloud Site

 If the token is invalid, the profile is not loaded and access is denied.
-If the token is identified, the customer can access a public page that allows them to:
+If the token is valid, the customer can access a public page that allows them to:
 -View profile information
 -Update phone number
 -Set date of birth